timetoleafs/radiodelay4bowen/index.md

 4) Hit the play button under **Control**.
 It may take a few tries to find the right delay time to pefectly sync with the video.

 Holy Mackinaw!
-You now have the sweet dolcet tones of Bowen's call pumping through your speakers in sync with the video feed.
+You now have the sweet dulcet tones of Bowen's call pumping through your speakers in sync with the video feed.

 ________________________________________